OpenNeuroDerivatives/ds004073-fmriprep/README.md

 # ds004073 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds004073](https://openneuro.org/datasets/ds004073).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds004073](https://openneuro.org/datasets/ds004073).

 ## Methods